Jade Plant

 Interesting Fact about Jade Plant

-Some people believe the jade plant is a symbol of good luck, and it brings money to their home.
-That’s the reason they call it a lucky plant, money plant, and dollar plant.
+In Chinese culture, jade plants are considered to be a symbol of good luck and prosperity.
+They believe that the round leaves of the jade plant represent coins, that’s the reason they call it a lucky plant, money plant, and dollar plant.
 They keep jade plant just after the entrance door because they have faith in “Jade by the door, poor no more”

 In China, many business places, especially restaurants have a jade plant close by the door supposing it will bring more customer.